 Now, looking back over 2017, it’s like the mirror image of 2016.
 Our trading accounts are up huge and I told Holly the other day that we are officially as “location independent” as any digital nomad.
 Both of us work online and can therefore work wherever there is an internet connection (which is a bit iffy in Puerto Rico at the moment!).

 Beyond having our finances taken care of, we enjoy an amazing quality of life that would not be possible for us in the states .
 Probably 8 months of the year, the boys and I walk down to the beautiful Black and Gold Coast in front of our condo to go surfing or body boarding.
 The rest of the year we take our paddleboards or snorkeling gear down.
 The boys go to a wonderful school across the street from a great surfing beach.
-Holly and I religiously attend a yoga class every Sunday morning to the sound of waves and a view of Desecheo Island at a beach front inn in Rincón.
+Holly and I attend a yoga class on Sunday mornings to the sound of waves and a view of Desecheo Island at a beach front inn in Rincón.
 I had never even done yoga in the states!